Hureinkaiser/Hureinkaiser/README.md

 - **Progress Bar:**
   - Incorporated a progress bar (`progressBar`) to visually indicate the status of background tasks, improving user feedback.

-### Secure Transit: A JavaFX Application for Transport Security Updates in Leeds
-- Integrated TransportAPI for bus route details and the UK Police API for crime data.
-- User-friendly interface, navigation controls, and threaded background tasks optimize the user experience.

 ### Product Management System: Informatics Project

 - Data Entry Tool with Flask: